-Overarching Need Increase math and literacy for all students in each grade level.
+Overarching Need There is a need to improve teacher and student attendance rates to ensure academic success.

 How severe is the need?
 High

-Is the need trending better or Worse
+Is the need trending better or worse over time?
+Worse

-worse over time?

-Can Root Causes be Yes
+Can Root Causes be Identified?
+Yes

-Identified?

 Priority Order 2